scuzzydude/asimov/asimov.md

 One way to do it would be to scoot the Louvre and give a proportional amount of scoot to every adult citizen of France.
 Within a few years, every working Jean-Luc will have sold his scoot for asimov, and the responsibility for the National Treasure of France will be redistributed to the people of the world.
 As for the already wealthy French, they'll hold onto their scoot and continue to thrive off the appreciation of Italian Renaissance masters.
 Diplomatically, a good play for the French government, as it retains possession of the contents of the Louvre -- a major driver of tourism.
 Not so great for Wesley, Jean-Luc's offspring.
 Jean-Luc spent his share of the national treasure on hookers, blow and Earl Grey tea.
 Nothing left to pass on to Wesley.

 Is there a better way?
-What if you scooted the Louvre and issued a single scoot to each baby born as a citizen of France?[^30] Once the baby reaches adulthood, he can trade the scoot or hold it -- totally voluntary.
-Once the citizen dies, the assigned scoot ceases to exists, no matter who holds it.[^31] You've got an arbitrage marketplace not only of appreciating genius but also of promoting cultural tourism and keeping citizens healthy (or at least alive) for as long as possible.
+What if you scooted the Louvre and issued a single scoot to each baby born as a citizen of France?[^29] Once the baby reaches adulthood, he can trade the scoot or hold it -- totally voluntary.
+Once the citizen dies, the assigned scoot ceases to exists, no matter who holds it.[^30] You've got an arbitrage marketplace not only of appreciating genius but also of promoting cultural tourism and keeping citizens healthy (or at least alive) for as long as possible.
 You could tie it to a national health care system or life insurance.
 There could be a popular movement to hold your national treasure for the pure genius appreciation factor.
-Maybe the national treasure funds funeral expenses for those who manage a life of pure appreciation.[^32] This scoot-chain would also serve as a national registry and replace need for a census of citizens.
+Maybe the national treasure funds funeral expenses for those who manage a life of pure appreciation.[^31] This scoot-chain would also serve as a national registry and replace need for a census of citizens.

 I suspect the more likely path for those countries with a nostalgia for runaway inflation would be for the government just to scoot National Treasures directly with the national leader acting as trustee, diluting the scoot whenever the government spends more than it should.
 Fiat currency backed by "faith in the government" is replaced by "faith that Da Vinci really was a genius."
 Might work, no modern democracy would ever elect a complete idiot.

 ### Royal Treasure

 In this modern world, it is ridiculous to have a royal family in a functioning democracy, but hey, the British can do what they want.
-They gave us Led Zeppelin; I'll give some advice as a return.
+They gave us Led Zeppelin; I'll give some advice in return.
 Americans, we're always grateful and here to help.

 First, you divide up all the royal estates, castles, jewelry, and art that you consider not the property of the Queen herself but belonging to the British people.
 While you're doing this inventory, you can return all the artwork stolen from the colonies.
-Make a National Treasure from this inventory.[^33]
+Make a National Treasure from this inventory.[^32]

 #### Scoot of the Crown (SOC)